pucrs-automated-planning/javagp/README.md

 # javagp [![Build Status](https://travis-ci.org/guilhermekrz/javagp.svg?branch=master)](https://travis-ci.org/guilhermekrz/javagp)
 Java Implementation of Graphplan

+## How to use

+### Build

+In order to use JavaGP you can either download a self-contained jar or build it from scratch.

+To download the latest version, just go [here](https://github.com/guilhermekrz/javagp/releases/latest) and get the "javagp.jar" file.

-In order to use JavaGP you need to have Java (http://java.sun.com) Ant (http://ant.apache.org/) configured in your system, to run the build script build.xml.
+In order to build it, you need to have Java (http://java.sun.com) Ant (http://ant.apache.org/) configured in your system, to run the build script build.xml.
 Then, in order to run the planner you need to follow these steps:

 Go to the root of the JavaGP distribution (cd <JavaGP>)

 Build the project (ant)

+### Run

-### For PDDL Language, run
+For PDDL Language, run
 ```bash
 java -jar javagp.jar -d examples/pddl/blocksworld/blockworlds.pddl -p examples/pddl/blocksworld/pb1.pddl
 ```

-### For STRIPS Language, run
+For STRIPS Language, run
 ```bash
 java -jar javagp.jar -nopddl -d examples/strips/ma-prodcell/domain.txt -p examples/strips/ma-prodcell/problem.txt
 ```

-### Planner arguments
+#### Planner arguments
 ```bash
 -maxlevels <NUMBER>,	                Max Graph levels.
 -timeout <NUMBER>,                      Planning timeout.